-A Blade of Grass is excited to present Health, Food & Healing: Pa’lante, a public event organized by 2018 ABOG Fellow Miguel Luciano to kick off Island / Inland PROMESAS, a project connecting Puerto Rican activists from the island and the diaspora in conversations about how Puerto Rican communities have responded during times of crisis, from the post-civil rights era to the post-hurricane Maria present.
+On August 18, 2018, A Blade of Grass presented Health, Food & Healing: Pa’lante, a public event organized by 2018 ABOG Fellow Miguel Luciano to kick off Island / Inland PROMESAS, a project connecting Puerto Rican activists from the island and the diaspora in conversations about how Puerto Rican communities have responded during times of crisis, from the post-civil rights era to the post-hurricane Maria present.

-In Health, Food and Healing: Pa’lante, Luciano will bring together former members of Puerto Rican activist group The Young Lords (Minerva Solla, Walter Bosque) and a new generation of activists from Puerto Rico and East Harlem working in areas of food justice, food sovereignty, health, and healing: Tara Rodriguez Besosa, Co-Founder of the Puerto Rico Food Resiliency Project; Giovanni Roberto, Co-Founder of the Centro Para el Desarollo Politico, Educativo, y Cultural (CDPEC); Luis Bonnet of Salud y Acupuntura Para El Pueblo; and Terry Rodriguez, East Harlem food activist.
+Luciano brought together former members of Puerto Rican activist group The Young Lords (Minerva Solla, Walter Bosque) and a new generation of activists from Puerto Rico and East Harlem working in areas of food justice, food sovereignty, health, and healing: Tara Rodriguez Besosa, Co-Founder of the Puerto Rico Food Resiliency Project; Giovanni Roberto, Co-Founder of the Centro Para el Desarollo Politico, Educativo, y Cultural (CDPEC); Luis Bonnet of Salud y Acupuntura Para El Pueblo; and Terry Rodriguez, East Harlem food activist.

 Free Breakfast Program

 Sunday, August 19, 2018, 12:00 – 4:00 PM

 Free Acupuncture Clinic with Salud y Acupuntura Para El Pueblo